-- 1. Praying for Spirit-led fervency, - 2.
-Choosing a Scriptural thought from God's Word, - 3.
-Questioning, considering, and examining oneself, and - 4.
+- 1. Praying for Spirit-led fervency - Choosing a Scriptural thought from God's Word - Questioning, considering, and examining oneself, and - 4.
 Concluding with personal application, resolution and thoughtful prayer.

 The Scriptures are a vast and expansive treasure of divine knowledge, like a bountiful harvest of fruit waiting to be harvested to benefit the soul of God's child.

-We can meditate on a wide range of spiritual subjects: the Holy Spirit, the benefits of trials, the person of Christ, the suffering work of Christ, the means of grace, the errors of the age, the beauty of holiness, the gospel, the devil, and the privileges of believers.
+We can meditate on a wide range of spiritual subjects: the Holy Spirit, the Scriptures are a harvest of fruit waiting to harvested to benefit the soul. the benefits of trials, the person of Christ, the suffering work of Christ, the means of grace, the errors of the age, the beauty of holiness, the gospel, the devil, and the privileges of believers.